ayush29feb/Sketch-A-XNORNet/README.md

 ## Milestone
 The following tasks should be completed by the milestone on 02/24/2017.
 - [ ] XNOR Convolution Ops in Tensorflow
-- [ ] A simple 2 layer network on MNIST dataset to test XNOR Convolutions Ops
-- [ ] Implement the Sketch-A-Net architecture in Tensorflow
+- [x] Implement the Sketch-A-Net architecture in Tensorflow

 ## References
 - [Sketch-A-Net]: "Sketch-a-Net that Beats Humans"